oneeve8/kobble-data/content/feamber.md

 I realised through my temporary obsession, that a puzzle is a good metaphor for solving problems.
 It is a good metaphor for life.
 A puzzle is easier to do if you find all the edges first.
 It really helps to define your borders.
 Then you put all the pieces into piles by Color and then by shape.
 You can only see the whole picture, once you fit all the pieces together.
 Once you get toward the end of finishing a puzzle, it goes a lot faster.
 And finishing it, gives you a certain sense of satisfaction of accomplishment.

-What is consciousness...? [picture of a brain]

-Does consciousness have a limit?
-[Picture of a Brain opening]

-Maybe the only limit is our imagination.

 I think we live in a Temporal Realm. [flammarion engraving]